AG BMP LAB PROGRAM

 Donald Grimsley, Team Leader

-What is the South Dade Soil & Water Conservation District’s Nursery BMP Lab Program?
+What is the South Dade Soil & Water Conservation District’s Agricultural BMP Lab Program?

-Call us to hear more on the benefits of a NURSERY BMP LAB PROGAM to your agricultural nursery!!!
+Call us to hear more on the benefits of a AG BMP LAB PROGAM to your agricultural production site!

 Serving Miami-Dade County Nursery Growers